 I also finally got together with my friend Shari (one of the first Chicago friends I made through blogging) for a workout, coffee, and walk by the lake.
 We hadn’t seen each other in a while, and it was great catching up.

 This week was a little crazy.
 Within a 6 hour window, a few people who are very important to me got sad news, extremely wonderful news, and there was an unexpected bump in the road, too.
 I spent a lot of time thinking about what really mattered that day and wanted to remind you to hold on to the good and remember that everything’s going to be better than ok.

 I was asked to share a personal story in one of my favorite online magazines this September!
 Writing for a big audience makes me so nervous and I’m sure you’ve noticed my tendency to ramble incessantly.
 Wish me luck!

 And now it’s Friday.
-I’m looking forward to spending time with friends, sunshine, pool time, and to Alaina’s bachelorette this weekend!
+I’m looking forward to spending time with friends, sunshine, and pool time this weekend!

 Favorites from around the web

 Gina’s dress from last weekend.
 Loved it so much that I bought it.
 Ha.

 On sale at Shopbop